EmadNik/gdl/README.md

 - `yt-dlp`
 - `tkinter`

-These libraries are automatically installed when you run the `install_dependencies.py` script.

 ## License

 This project is licensed under the GNU Affero General Public License v3.0.
 See the LICENSE file for details.